Many communities. Many stories. Many advocates. One journey.

 SUPPORT SOUTHEAST ASIAN AMERICAN LEADERSHIP

-BECOME A SPONSOR FOR OUR 25th ANNIVERSARY PROGRAM
+BECOME A SPONSOR FOR OUR 2025 LAT PROGRAM

 Photo by Les Talusan Photography

-SEARAC has trained more than 1,200 Southeast Asian American (SEAA) students, community leaders, and allies from 41 states on how to harness the power of their own personal journeys to inspire communities and to engage elected officials to action.
+SEARAC has trained more than 1,500 Southeast Asian American (SEAA) advocates and allies from 41 states on how to harness the power of their own personal journeys to inspire communities and to engage elected officials to action.
 Our alumni go on to work across the country as advocates, organizers, service providers, and local policymakers to represent and empower local Southeast Asian American communities.
-This year, we are celebrating the 25th anniversary of our groundbreaking Leadership and Advocacy Training (LAT) program and invite your organization to be a part of the celebration.
+As we face an unprecedented political climate and increasing challenges to immigrant and refugee communities, your support for this empowering program is more vital than ever.

 Become an LAT sponsor online using a credit card

-SEARAC’s commitment to building the power of Southeast Asian American communities grounds our Leadership and Advocacy Training program, and we are thrilled to be celebrating the program's milestone 25th anniversary.
-As we continue to navigate the COVID-19 pandemic and ongoing anti-Asian violence, the disruption and uncertainty that our communities have faced makes it even more critical that we build strong leadership to advocate for Southeast Asian Americans across the country.
+SEARAC’s commitment to building the power of Southeast Asian American communities grounds our Leadership and Advocacy Training program.
+The disruption and uncertainty that our communities have faced makes it even more critical that we build strong leadership to advocate for Southeast Asian Americans across the country.
 Together, we are building community power to achieve our civil rights vision.

 WHY BECOME A SPONSOR?